-The following table presents the number of casino games available at Wynn Palace, excluding 20 tables that were in the process of transfer to Wynn Macau as at 31 December 2016:
+The following table presents the number of casino games available at Wynn Palace:

-As at 31 As at 31 December
+As at 31 De As at 31 December

-2016 2015
+2017 2016

-VIP table games 88 -
+VIP table games 112 88

-Mass market table games 202 -
+Mass market table games 198 202

-Slot machines 906 2
+Slot machines 1,013 906

-Poker tables 6 -
+Poker tables 6

-FACTORS AFFECTING OUR RESULTS OF OPERATIONS AND FINANCIAL CONDITION
+FACTORS AFFECTING OUR RESULTS OF OPERATIONS AND FINANCIAL CONDITION Macau

-Macau

 Macau, which was a territory under Portuguese administration for approximately 450 years, was transferred from Portuguese to Chinese political control in December 1999.
 Macau is governed as a special administrative region of China and is located approximately 37 miles southwest of, and approximately one hour away via ferry from, Hong Kong.
 Macau, which has been a casino destination for more than 50 years, consists principally of a peninsula on mainland China, and two neighboring islands, Taipa and Coloane, between which the Cotai area is located.
 We believe that Macau is located in one of the world's largest concentrations of potential gaming customers.
 Since the introduction of new casinos starting in 2004, the Macau market has experienced a significant increase in annual gaming revenue from the HK\$21.5 billion generated in 2002.
-According to Macau statistical information, casinos in Macau generated approximately HK\$216.7 billion in gaming revenue during the year ended 31 December 2016, making Macau the largest gaming market in the world despite a decline in gaming revenue since 2014, including a year-over-year decline of 3.3% during 2016 as compared to 2015.
+According to Macau statistical information, casinos in Macau generated approximately HK\$258.0 billion in gaming revenue during the year ended 31 December 2017, an increase of approximately 19.1% over the approximate HK\$21.67 billion generated in the year ended 31 December 2016, making Macau the largest gaming market in the world.